mthomps4/eas-testing/docs/to-test-flight.md

 }
 ```

 This works great for installing from Expo but for IOS, we need to get this to TestFlight ASAP for test user groups, feedback, and more importantly Apples approval process.
-This will let of know of any "Gotchas" sooner rather than later when trying to submit our app for Production.
+This will let us know of any "Gotchas" sooner rather than later when trying to submit our app for Production.
 To do that we need a new Build Profile.
 For this example, we are going to assume we still aren't quite ready for production and want to have this app pointing to Staging credentials.
 We'll call this build profile `ALPHA`.
 This also coordinates with Androids "Tracks" for Alpha, Beta, Prod.

 ```json
     "build": {